30 Day IELTS Motivation Challenge

 So, write down the changes you are going to make and start doing them tomorrow.
 Or, even better, make yourself accountable by telling us what you are going to add and take away in the comments below 👇👇👇👇👇👇👇👇 Also, follow my Facebook page for daily motivation over the next 30 days – the more of us that work together, the higher the chance we have of success.
 We can do this!

-If you enjoyed this short lesson, you can find all of our video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal speaking lesson with one of our IELTS experts. 🚀
+If you enjoyed this short lesson, you can find all of our live and video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal writing lesson with one of our IELTS experts. 🚀